Here’s what you should do when you see X:\windows\system32>:

 You’ll have to redo settings that weren’t saved and redownload your missing third-party software, but the computer will work.

-If this didn’t work, then you only have two options left, and your data is already lost.
+If this didn’t work, then you only have two options left, and your data may be lost.

 #5 Do a Clean Wipe